How To Paste in Microsoft Word without Formatting on Windows, Mac, & Linux

 Windows Notepad is the most basic text editor you can use.
-It doesn’t recognize any headers, colors, or other formatting options, so every text you paste into Notepad will be in basic format.
+It doesn’t recognize any headers, colors, or other formatting options.
+Every text you paste into Notepad is a basic format.
 However, the text you’ve pasted into Notepad will still need some manual formatting in Microsoft Word.
 Copy your text and then paste it in Word.
 Select the headers, colors, and other formatting features you want.

-Microsoft Word is a complex, high-quality text-formatting program with Special Paste as one of its core features.
+Microsoft Word is a complex, high-quality text-formatting program with paste options as one of its core features.

-You can use Word to format a text you pasted in three different ways.
+You can use Word to format pasted text in three different ways.

-- Keep Source Formatting – This option will preserve the original formatting of the text you copied.
-That includes colors, the size of the letters, headers, footers, and other features.
+- Keep Source Formatting: This option preserves the original formatting of the text you copied, including colors, the size of the letters, headers, footers, and other features.
 Right-click and select option 1 or use “Ctrl+K” when pasting, instead of “Ctrl+V.” Notice the “(K)” in the option’s description below.

-- Merge Formatting – This option will format the text you copied based on the rest of the text in your Word file.
+- Merge Formatting: This option formats the text you copied based on the rest of the text in your Word file.
 It’s handy when you want to add a quote or a section of an existing article to your text document.
 Right-click and select option 2 or use “Ctrl+M” when pasting.
 Notice the “(M)” in the option’s description below.

-- Keep Text Only – Use this option if you only need the text and not the original format.
-The text you paste will appear like a basic text without any headers, color changes, and so on.
+- Keep Text Only: Use this option if you only need the text and not the original format.
+The text you paste will appear as basic text without any headers, color changes, and so on.
 Right-click and select option 3 or press “Ctrl+T” to paste your basic text.

 Use PureText to Get Things Done Faster

-The previous solutions work but you have to set everything manually every time you paste something.
-If your job requires a lot of copying and pasting, you could be better off with a small program that does everything automatically.
+If your task or job requires a lot of copying and pasting, you’re better off using a small program that does everything automatically.
 PureText is one of the best tools for the job.
 It’s a free Windows program that copies and pastes the text you want automatically into a Notepad file.

 PureText doesn’t require installation since it’s a dedicated Windows program.
-You need to download and unzip it, and you’re ready to go.
-It’s ideal for editors and people that do a lot of text formatting.
+You just download the application from the Microsoft Store and launch it.
+PureText is ideal for editors and people that do a lot of text formatting.

 Use Dedicated Browser Extensions